mahsanchez/fixed_income_pricing_risk_library/README.md

 *  Interest Rate Modelling by Andersen Piterbag
 *  Interest Rate Models Theory and Practice Brigo and Mercurio
 *  Fixed Income Modelling by Munk
+*  A Functional Libor Market Model Implementation and Application to Exposure Measurement by Wolfram Boenkost
 *  Market Models for Inflation Ferhana Ahmad Oxford University